ajguerrer/tobu/README.md

 }
 ```

 Damn, thats fancy.
 Whats that [`PhantomData`]?
-Usually when a type is generic over type
+When a type is generic over type parameter `T`, the
-parameter `T`, then the compiler rightfully gets mad if the type doesn't actually use a `T`.
+compiler rightfully gets mad if the type doesn't actually use a `T`.
+However, there are some use
-However, there are some use cases where keeping that information around is important.
-In my case,
+cases where keeping that information around is important. `Reflection` uses it to track which
-its used to track which concrete message to reflect back to.
+concrete message type to go back to, via `absorb`, the opposite of `reflect`.

 ```rust
 impl<T> Reflection<T> {